mithraiclabs/psyoptions-docs/docs/how-it-works.md

 **requires you to have both the OptionToken and the WriterToken**.
 At anypoint (pre or post expiration) if a wallet calls this instruction with the correct token pair preset, it will receive the `underlying_amount_per_contract`.
-The protocol checks and burns both tokens and then transfersthe underlying assets from the pool to the wallet.
+The protocol checks and burns both tokens and then transfers the underlying assets from the pool to the wallet.

 If you sold the OptionToken and would like to close your position, you will have to go to a venue that trades/sells the correct OptionToken and purchase one there.